lientruong/sample-laravel/README.md

 ## About Sample Laravel

-Sample Laravel is a very basic application showcasing various features of the Laravel framework
+Sample Laravel is basic application demonstrating features of the Laravel
+ framework:

 - Multi-tenant development and example
 - Basic authentication with login and logout